RagnarB83/ash-documentation/docs/coordinate-input.rst

 Creating/modifying fragment objects
 ***********************************

-Fragments in Ash are Python objects containing basic information about a molecule.
+Fragments in ASH are Python objects containing basic information about a molecule.
 You can create as many fragment objects as you want.
 A typical fragment will contain at least Cartesian coordinates about a molecule and the elemental information.
 Fragments can be created in multiple ways but will behave the same after creation.

-Fragments are Python objects created from the Ash *Fragment* object class.
+Fragments are Python objects created from the ASH *Fragment* object class.
 See XXFragment-class-page-linkXX for an overview of all Fragment class attributes and functions.

 Direct creation of fragment from coordinates